core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 Conditional Attributes        {#binding_attributes}
 =============

 This specification defines conditional attributes for use with CoRE Observe {{RFC7641}}.
 Conditional attributes provide fine-grained control of notification and synchronization of resource states.
-They are conveyed as metadata within the query component of a URI by a requesting client, to which an origin server may respond to, with corresponding changes in resource states.
+When observing a resource, a CoAP client conveys conditional attributes as metadata using the query component of a CoAP URI.
+A conditional attribute can be represented as a "name=value" query parameter or simply a "name" without a value.
+Multiple conditional attributes in a query component are separated with an ampersand "&".
 A resource marked as Observable in its link description SHOULD support these conditional attributes.

 Note: In this draft, we assume that there are finite quantization effects in the internal or external updates to the value representing the state of a resource; specifically, that a resource state may be updated at any time with any valid value.
 We therefore avoid any continuous-time assumptions in the description of the conditional attributes and instead use the phrase "sampled value" to refer to a member of a sequence of values that may be internally observed from the resource state over time.